elleech/web_practice/customer_service/readme.md

 ## customer_service

-- A recreation platform of INFSCI 2710 final project which lets customer service to create/update retail records and manage issue reports.
+- A re-build platform of INFSCI 2710 final project which lets customer service to create/update retail records and manage issue reports.

 - Built by using **_MEAN stack_** and **_Bootstrap_**.